tomexiskandar/bintang/README.rst

 return a new table from an inner join operation.

-| left_table: name of left table or the first table.
+:left_table: name of left table or the first table.
-| right_table: name if right table or the second table.
+:right_table: name if right table or the second table.
-| on: a list of pair columns used for the join.
+:on: a list of pair columns used for the join.
-| into: a new table name to hold the result.
+:into: a new table name to hold the result.
-| out_leftcolumns: column output from left table.
+:out_leftcolumns: column output from left table.
-| out_rightcolumns: column outpout from right table.
+:out_rightcolumns: column outpout from right table.

 .. code:: python